-2020 State Legislative Update: May 26, 2020
+2020 State Legislative Update: June 22, 2020

-Below is a summary of 2020 water-related legislation under consideration by the Colorado General Assembly.
-These summaries apply to the bills as introduced and are pulled directly from the bill text online.
+Below is a summary of 2020 water-related legislation considered by the Colorado General Assembly.
+These summaries apply to the bills as introduced, unless otherwise noted, and are pulled directly from the bill text online.